malpazzubrem/loging-system/README.md

 # loging-system
-this is my thrid project its a simple loging system with sqllite3 i doesnt have any hashing so please dont use it in projects
+this is my thrid project its a simple loging system with sqllite3 I've added hashing but I still dont really trust it